magmasystems/TSNewProjectTemplate/Readme.md

 The app server tries to dynamically load in any services that derive from the `ServiceBase` class.
 Because TypeScript does not support reflection like C# does, we need to explicitly list the names of all service.
 There are two steps to adding a new service.

-1. In the root directory, the `services.ts` file contains the list of all of the services that should be loaded by the ServiceLoader.
-Add all of the additional services to this file.
+1. In the root directory, the `services.ts` file contains the list of all the services that should be loaded by the ServiceLoader.
+Add all the additional services to this file.

 ``` typescript
 export * from './src/services/sampleService';